elpiel/elpiel/README.md

 I'm always happy to help, so whenever you have the need just [reach out to me](#-reach-out-to-me)!

-**About me:** I am a passioned 🛠 builder with love in my heart for 📖 Open-source and our planet 🌍 Earth.
+**About me:** I am a passioned 🛠 inventor with love in my heart for 📖 Open-source and our planet 🌍 Earth.

 **Areas of work:**